MarcoArmenta/Hidden-Activations-are-not-Enough/README.md

 ## Running experiments

-For a fixed index `idx` between 0 and 16 you train the default experiment specified in `constants/constants.py`.
+For a fixed index `idx` between 0 and 16 you train the corresponding default experiment specified in `constants/constants.py`.
-You can add more default experiments by adding them to the DEFAULT_EXPERIMENTS dictionary in `constants/constants.py` and specifying their architecture and training hyperparameters.
+You can manually add more default experiments to the DEFAULT_EXPERIMENTS dictionary in `constants/constants.py` by specifying their architecture and training hyperparameters.

 ### Hierarchy of experiment directory

-The following scripts will create a directory `experiments` in which a subdirectory `experiments/{idx}/` will contain all the metadata for default experiment `idx`.
+The subsequent scripts will create a directory `experiments` in which a subdirectory `experiments/{idx}/` will contain all the metadata for default experiment with index `idx`.

 ### Order for running scripts
-Here is a diagram with the order in which to run each script/job.
-The description of each on of them is below.
+Here is a diagram with the order in which to run each script (or job if using a SLURM cluster).
+The description of each what each script does and how to run it is down below.

 ```mermaid
 flowchart TD